Applications for 2019 entry are now open for all programmes.

 The UK Government has confirmed that EU students applying to English universities for autumn 2019 entry will continue to benefit from the current system of postgraduate loans and pay the same fees as UK students, for the duration of their programme.

 EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions for 2019 to 2020 to help cover costs for the duration of their study.

 For more information, including frequently asked questions following the results of the UK Referendum held in June 2016, see EU Students.

-Programmes offer Open Days between October and January, as well as during the graduate exhibition in June, when potential applicants can visit the facilities, meet current staff and students and find out more about studying at the RCA.
-Click here for details of Open Days for 2017/18 entry.
+The RCA offers Open Days between November and March, as well as during the WIP show in January and graduate exhibition in June, when potential applicants can visit the facilities, meet current staff and students and find out more about studying at the RCA.
+Click here for details of Open Days for 2019/20 entry.

 For general entry requirements and guidance for applicants, see Entrance Requirements.